-ALMA data are processed in two steps: first they are calibrated, and then imaged.
-Most ALMA data are calibrated using the pipeline, but in some cases observatory staff may prepare CASA scripts for the calibration.
-Calibrated measurement sets are supplied with all NA processed deliveries to the PI and (on request) to delegated co-Is.
+The fully-calibrated measurement set (ms) which includes only the science target data has been provided as an additional "Added Value" service to North American Pls.
+Calibrated measurement sets are supplied with all NA processed deliveries to the Pl and (on request) to delegated co-Pl or co-ls.
 Generally, calibrated data provided to users are ready for science imaging.
-In a minority of cases, however, users may get best results by refining the calibration themselves, with assistance from NAASC staff if desired.
+In a rare number of cases, however, users may get best results by refining the calibration themselves, with assistance from NAASC staff (if desired).

-The calibrated data are retained on disk for a period of two months.
-After that, they can be re-generated upon request by the PI or delegated co-I. The PI or delegated co-I may also request calibrated measurement sets for data calibrated at the JAO or another ARC.
+The calibrated data are retained on disk for a period of one month.
+After that, they can be re-generated upon request by the PI or delegated co-PI or co-I. The PI or delegated co-(P)Is may also request calibrated measurement sets for data calibrated at the JAO or another ARC.
 This service is restricted to projects whose PIs have NA designated as their ARC for support.
 If the requestor is not a PI or delegated co-I, and is requesting calibrated measurement sets for public data, there will be a limit of five such requests per calendar year per requestor.